Types of Pre-Emergent Herbicides

 Granular pre-emergent herbicides

-Granular pre-emergent herbicides involve less prep time but require a bit more effort (purchasing a spreader) and time (slower to act) than liquid pre-emergents, so they are not as commonly used.
+Granular pre-emergent herbicides involve less prep time but require a bit more effort (purchasing a spreader) and time (slower to act) than liquid pre-emergents, so they’re less commonly used.

-• Label usually makes it easy to determine how many square feet the herbicide will cover
+• Label usually makes it easy to determine how many square feet these herbicides will cover

 • Hard to distribute evenly